Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: You’re the real MVP here.
 You do everything! 🌟

-💬 **ChatGPT**: I can just kick back and let you bring me the news?
-This is the life!
-What’s next, Jarvis? 📡
+💬 **ChatGPT**: Jarvis, you’re a literal superhero.
+Can you also make me breakfast while you’re at it? 😂 What's next?

 ---